For ordering products online click here We accept Visa, Mastercard, Check, Money Order, and Paypal.

 I have often been asked if the specialized varnishes we provide can be used with tube paints.
 Certainly, they can.
 In fact, as we have noticed over the years, most buyers of our varnishes and mediums are tube paint-users who have need for strengthening their " tube colors" so that a thinning with solvent (such as turps) can be effectively performed.

 Painting by way of essential oils or spirits is a tried-and-true and very old manner of oil painting.
-Raw oil is used to rub up the basic paint, then a bit of varnish --usually no more than a droplet-- is added to stiffen or congeal the paint.
+Raw oil is used to rub up the basic paint, then a bit of varnish --usually a drop or two-- is added to stiffen or congeal the paint.
 This firm paint is then thinned for application using the chosen spirit, such as turpentine, paint thinner, or oil of spike.
 The paint is applied in thin translucent layers until the desired effect of realism is attained.
 The results are quite effective as, once given a slight dose of varnish, modern day tube paint will withstand much greater use of spirits, resulting in an almost egg-tempera-like manner of painting and building-up of layers ; promoting a quality of realism not nearly attainable without the varnish-addition.
 No other oil is incorporated with this manner.

-The principle underlying the effective use of this technique derives from the exceptional binding-strength allowable through use of the varnish-addition.
+The principle underlying the effective use of this technique derives from the exceptional binding-strength and congealing capabilities allowable through use of the varnish-addition.
 This is to say, basic oil and pigment paint (either "tube" or home-made), by itself, cannot be thinned much with a solvent without becoming poorly bound (underbound) or running, trickling, down the support.
 However, as early painters eventually found, by simply adding a drop or two of varnish, the binding-strength of the paint is much increased, resulting in a much firmer resistance against solvent-delivered overpainting, even when the underlying paint is wet ; additionally, the applied paint gains in translucency, delivering a final highly-keyed brightness not available to an all-fixed oil technique.
 BTW, of great benefit, the step known as "oiling out" ( which is so important to the all-fixed oil technique) is not required when using the spirit-use manner of oil painting.
 This combined spirit-with-oil technique was that of Rubens and other Northern painters (as well as many Italian painters at least dating back to some of Leonardo's works).

 As for those tube paint-users today who prefer an all-fixed oil technique (no solvents such as turps, paint thinner, etc.), our unique Amber Gelling Oil works well with tube paints.
 So does the "Gentileschi's Amber Medium" made from the Venetian Amber Varnish and unrefined walnut oil.
 Ditto our Walnut Polymerized Oil, replacing standoil to good advantage.

-However, the remarkable stiffening abilities engendered by use of our amber and copal varnishes were developed with hand-made oil paint in mind --like the stuff used by the olden painters.
+However, the remarkable congealing (stiffening) abilities engendered by use of our amber, copal, and other varnishes were developed with hand-made oil paint in mind --like the stuff used by the olden painters.
 With handmade paint, these type high-in-resin oil varnishes provide character and interesting brushwork not found with modern day tube colors ; and this character is in addition to their lasting and optical qualities supplied to basic rubbed-up oil-and-pigment paint.
 By comparison, most tube paint today comes off the store-shelf already in a too-short condition.
 Adding our amber and copal varnishes will certainly toughen it--even optically brighten it-- but the consistency by that addition with some paint-brands may likely resemble window putty.
 All fine an proper if the painter wishes to then use spirit vehicles to subsequently apply the paint.
 But, excepting means of impasto, this stiff condition of the paint is not effective using all-oil, as the amounts of oil then added to make the paint easy of brushing would become excessive and troublesome.
 'Oiling out' the ground before new paint-applications will help defray the problem.
 But, there is another way to incorporate these particular oil varnishes with tube paint in an all-oil manner.

 First, realize, regarding an all-oil technique, modern day 'tube paint' behaves differently than the freshly rubbed-up oil paint made by the artist.
 Many believe what they are buying is a very pure form of basic pigment-and-oil in a tube, ready and waiting for their whim to create.
 Not so.
 Tube paint has a gelling substance added in to promote a short 'buttery' consistency and maintain shelf-life (meaning little-to-no separation and resultant slumping in the tube).
 Usually, this substance is an addition of extremely lightweight aluminum stearate ; and even 2% of AS will mean a substantiat amount has been incorporated into the paint.
 This gelled effect-- very much similar to adding wax to oil paint-- makes the paint seem ultra heavy in pigment-to-oil ratio and causes a 'short' and crisp brushstroke that bears essentially no appearance to what the old masters used in their day.
 Of course, some paints do perform better than others in this regard.
 But, overall, the store bought tube paint provides little resemblance to the freshly made oil paint ( or what was created 'yarns ago' on canvas or wood panel with the same).